Rural Business-Cooperative Service, USDA.

 3. Unique entity identifier and System for Award Management.

-All applicants must have a Dun and Bradstreet Data Universal Numbering System (DUNS) number which can be obtained at no cost via a toll-free request line at (866) 705-5711 or at http://fedgov.dnb.com/webform.
-Each applicant (unless the applicant is an individual or Federal awarding agency that is excepted from the requirements under 2 CFR 25.110(b) or (c) or has an exception approved by the Federal awarding agency under 2 CFR 25.110(d)) is required to: (i) Be registered in the System for Award Management (SAM) before submitting its application; (ii) provide a valid unique entity identifier in its application; and (iii) continue to maintain an active SAM registration with current information at all times during which it has an active Federal award or an application or plan under consideration by a Federal awarding agency.
+All applicants must have a DUNS number which can be obtained at no cost via a toll-free request line at (866) 705-5711 or at: http://fedgov.dnb.com/webform.
+Each applicant (unless the applicant is an individual or Federal awarding agency that is excepted from the requirements under 2 CFR 25.110(b) or (c) or has an exception approved by the Federal awarding agency under 2 CFR 25.110(d)) is required to: (i) Be registered in SAMS before submitting its application; (ii) provide a valid unique entity identifier in its application; and (iii) continue to maintain an active SAM registration with current information at all times during which it has an active Federal award or an application or plan under consideration by a Federal awarding agency.
 The Federal awarding agency may not make a Federal award to an applicant until the applicant has complied with all applicable unique entity identifier and SAM requirements and, if an applicant has not fully complied with the requirements by the time the Federal awarding agency is ready to make a Federal award, the Federal awarding agency may determine that the applicant is not qualified to receive a Federal award and use that determination as a basis for making a Federal award to another applicant.

 4. Submission Dates and Times.

-(a) Application Deadline Date: No later than 4:30 p.m. (local time) on June 25, 2019.
-Electronic applications must be submitted via grants.gov no later by Midnight Eastern time on June 25, 2019.
+(a) Application Deadline Date: No later than 4:30 p.m. (local time) on May 14, 2020.
+Electronic applications must be submitted via grants.gov no later than midnight eastern time on May 14, 2020.

 Explanation of Deadlines: Applications must be in the USDA Rural Development State Office by the local deadline date and time as indicated above.
-If the due date falls on a Saturday, Sunday, or Federal holiday, Start Printed Page 11491the application is due the next business day.
+If the due date falls on a Saturday, Sunday, or Federal holiday, the application is due the next business day.

 (b) The deadline date means that the completed application package must be received in the USDA Rural Development State Office by the deadline date established above.
 All application documents identified in this notice are required.